 The path goes steadily uphill in a straight line following the wire fence on the right in a northerly direction, over a stile, and then descends towards Dobson’s Brook.

 Walk towards the second wire fence not far from the brook.
 Cross over into the third field.
-Bear left as the narrow path drops down towards to the brook which is crossed by a wooden footbridge.
+Bear left as the narrow path drops down towards the brook which is crossed by a wooden footbridge.

 Cross the footbridge bringing you out by Windy Hill above to your right with a house on top.
 Walk straight across still parallel to the brook on your left.
 Join an access track and turn left to find a tarmac road.